 I know this article doesn’t even scratch the surface of all the websites you can use to find volunteer opportunities, but hopefully it will help get you started if you’ve had trouble finding volunteer opportunities in the past.

-Have you ever used the internet to find a volunteer opportunity?
-How did it go?
+If you have used the internet to find a volunteer opportunity, how did it go?
 Share your tips in the comments.